What is Btk and how does it work?

 By preventing trees defoliation we can reduce tree mortality, maintain water quality and temperature for all of the organisms living in, and depending on, the water, prevent increased predation of nesting songbirds, protect all native leaf eating and canopy dependent insects, preserve acorn production that is important for the many species of birds, rodents and mammals dependent on this food source, reduce the risk of forest fires, and allow the natural cycles of the forest ecosystem to continue to thrive and sustain diverse, interdependent populations of plants and animals.

 Btk applications may reduce the number of non-target moths and butterflies that are specifically in the caterpillar life stage and are feeding on leaves containing Btk during the short window of effectiveness.
-Each species of Lepidoptera has a little bit different life cycle and they have different tolerance levels to Btk than gypsy moth.
-The number of species that could be effected are small due to the timing of the application (early May) and the low rate being used.
+Each species of Lepidoptera has a little bit different life cycle and they have different tolerance levels to Btk than L. dispar.
+The number of species that could be affected are small due to the timing of the application (early May) and the low rate being used.